TBT under your own roof

-Depending on the storytelling activities a church delivers, there are a whole suite of physical and online resources that TBT will provide.
-Face-to-face training is a core part of our provision and the Partner’s Area Is a hub of information and practical material once a church and their Storyteller(s) have a Partner account.
-A downloadable document of information including a full list of resources can be found Here
+TBT provides a whole range of physical and online resources to help your project to thrive.
+Face-to-face training is a core part of our provision and the Partner’s Area is a hub of information and practical material once a church has entered into a Partnership Agreement with TBT.

 Music & Lyrics

 TBT loves training, developing and nurturing new Storytellers to really find their own voice and deliver sessions in their own unique way.
 To bring people together, to help them to belong is unbelievably fulfilling and we want others to experience this sense of exhilaration and satisfaction too.

 - Who?
 They should be a committed Christian who is enthusiastic and confident communicating with people aged between 1 and 101, making everyone feel comfortable, bringing energy to activities, songs, stories and socialising.
 They don’t need to be of professional standard!
 Just willing to learn as training is provided.

 - Commitment?
 In advance of starting the project, the Storyteller will need to set aside time for finding families and securing a host care home.
 Then reading training material (2hrs) and face-to-face online training (3hrs).
 Depending on the activity for the week, they will also need preparation time (1hr), communication time (30mins) and delivery time (between 30mins and 1.5hrs).

 - Benefits?
 Some TBT sessions run as a social enterprise.
 This means that as everyone contributes to and everyone benefits from their success, families and the host care home pay a small amount so that the Storyteller receives payment for leading the sessions.

 If you are passionate about families and older adults and have a desire to use your creativity for their benefit, then Truth Be Told could be the project for you!
 All training is provided and TBT can be an earning opportunity as well as your chance to hone your craft and develop your skills.